Active Cahn-Hilliard theory for nonequilibrium phase separation: quantitative macroscopic predictions and a microscopic derivation: Phase separation in O(grad 4) theory

 which corresponds to the dotted red line in Fig.~\fref[b]{fig:constantcoeff_forbiddenregion}.
 For $\omega>0$ and $\bar\lambda \neq 0$, finding $\nuF(\bar\lambda)$ requires solving a transcendental equation (Eq.~\eqref{eq:forbidden_omegapos}), which is easy to do numerically (solid red line in Fig.~\fref[b]{fig:constantcoeff_forbiddenregion}).

 The behavior of the binodals as one approaches the forbidden region is determined by the sign of $\omega$ at $\nuF$.
 For $\omega \leq 0$, one binodal diverges while the other remains finite (Fig.~\fref[c]{fig:constantcoeff_forbiddenregion}).
-On the other hand, for oscillatory pseudodensities ($\omega>0$), there is a second, unphysical solution of the binodal conditions which annihilates with the physical solution at $\nuF$, so that the binodal densities at the boundary of the forbidden region remain finite (Fig.~\fref[d]{fig:constantcoeff_forbiddenregion}).
+On the other hand, for oscillatory pseudodensities ($\omega>0$), there is a second, unphysical solution of the binodal conditions, which annihilates with the physical solution at $\nuF$, so that the binodal densities at the boundary of the forbidden region remain finite (Fig.~\fref[d]{fig:constantcoeff_forbiddenregion}).

-The instability in the forbidden region is \emph{non-linear} in character (since the $\nu$ term is non-linear in $\rho$): if a homogeneous state is prepared for $\nu>\nuF$ and perturbed, transiently one observes the formation of phase-separated domains of finite size.
+The instability in the forbidden region is \emph{nonlinear} in character (since the $\nu$ term is nonlinear in $\rho$): If a homogeneous state is prepared for $\nu>\nuF$ and perturbed, transiently one observes the formation of phase-separated domains of finite size.
 As interfaces form, they steepen beyond control, eventually leading to numerical instabilities as they reach the discretization scale.

 The mechanism just outlined differs from equilibrium systems, where values of $K<0$ result in the growth of perturbations of any wavelength around the homogeneous equilibrium state.
 In contrast to ours, the latter is a \emph{linear} instability emerging immediately when that state is perturbed, without interfaces first needing to form.